fbpx

 6. Ineffective Organizational Structure

 A significant contributing factor to your employees’ low productivity maybe your company’s poor organizational structure.
-This can take many forms, but it typically occurs when you don’t fully optimize your workflow.
+This can take many forms but typically occurs when you don’t fully optimize your workflow.

 Very frequently, especially in larger organizations, there are circumstances where there is a lack of coherence between departments.
 The likelihood of low levels of productivity at work will significantly increase even if there is a small amount of confusion about who is in charge of what or what is to be done next.